 - Financial power of attorney: Your attorney can help you create a power of attorney allowing an agent to take certain legal actions on your behalf.
 There are several different types of powers you can give your agent or attorney in fact.
 As the principal, you have the legal decision-making authority limiting or broadening those powers.
 Also, your attorney may choose to create a durable power of attorney, instead of a limited power of attorney to last beyond your incapacity.

 The creation of a comprehensive estate plan is not something to approach casually.
-While there are numerous web site, form books and CDs that purport to allow you to do this crucial planning on your own, our experience with this approach is that it more often causes more problems than it solves.
-The best way to proceed is to work with an experienced and qualified estate planning attorney.
+While there are numerous web sites, form books and CDs that purport to allow you to do this crucial planning on your own, our experience with this approach is that it more often causes more problems than it solves.
+To make matters worse, the problems are often not discovered until after you become incapacitated or have died.
+This could mean having to resort to expensive, time consuming and burdensome court proceedings to settle your affairs.
+These are things that everyone wants to avoid.
+The morale of the story: The best way to proceed is to work with an experienced and qualified estate planning attorney.

 - Estate Planning for Individuals with a Terminal Illness - May 18, 2023